Peer Review Manual – Project

 If an application is not discussed, the applicant will receive all the reviewers' reports, but the Scientific Officer notes will only carry notification of the decision to streamline.
 Committee members do not vote on the rating of a streamlined application; the final rating is calculated as the average of the ratings from the assigned reviewers.

 4.3.2 Assessment of Applications

 If an application is not streamlined, the committee discussion proceeds as follows:

-- The primary reviewer gives a brief synopsis of the proposal and presents his/her assessment, describing strengths and weaknesses of the proposal (see section 4.2.2 above for the adjudication criteria) including how the applicant(s) have addressed the sex and/or gender considerations;
+- The primary reviewer gives a brief synopsis of the proposal and presents his/her assessment only (not those of other reviewers), describing the strengths and weaknesses of the proposal (see section 4.2.2 above for the adjudication criteria) including how the applicant(s) have addressed sex and/or gender considerations;

 - The Chair opens the discussion to all committee members;

 - The Scientific Officer reads back the Scientific Officer notes to the committee, capturing the key elements of the committee discussion to be considered by the committee when rating the application; and,

 All the committee members not in conflict (excluding the Chair and Scientific Officers) are asked to vote (+/- 0.5 of the consensus rating) for the final rating of each application.

 4.3.4 Budget and Term

 The budget requested will not be factored into the scientific assessment and rating of the applications.
-However, CIHR will seek the recommendation from the reviewers on the budgets and terms requested.
+However, CIHR will seek the specific recommendation from the reviewers on the budgets and terms requested.
 For additional information, please see section 4.2.3 above.

 CIHR reserves the right to determine the final amount awarded.

 4.3.5 Flagging of Applications

 Issues related to ethics, eligibility, human pluripotent stem cell research and other concerns need to be flagged for CIHR's attention.
 The rating should not be influenced by such factors.
 For additional information, please see section 4.2.

 4.3.6 End of Meeting Review

 4.4 After the Committee Meeting

 Upon completion of the committee meeting, for all applications discussed, CIHR will collect the final ratings and recommendations on funding level and grant term from all the committee members.
 This information will be used for funding decision-making.